jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-does-a-devsecops-engineer-do/index.md

 and information technology (IT) infrastructure.
 [Much like](https://devops.com/how-to-become-a-devsecops-engineer/)
-individuals in other IT security roles,
-DevSecOps engineers are familiar with cybersecurity software and [DevSecOps best practices](../devsecops-best-practices/) such as conducting risk assessments and threat modeling.
+individuals in other IT security roles, a DevSecOps engineer is familiar with cybersecurity software and [DevSecOps best practices](../devsecops-best-practices/) such as conducting risk assessments and threat modeling.

-DevSecOps engineers promote cybersecurity awareness and are there to empower the rest of the team to generate the greatest value in the shortest possible time.
+This DevSecOps specialist promotes cybersecurity awareness and is there to empower the rest of the team to generate the greatest value in the shortest possible time.
 In the process,
 they ask themselves the following questions: